-The exhibition, which includes photography, video, sculpture, ceramics, basketry, beadwork, and textiles, is curated by Maria Hupfield, an artist, educator, and member of the Anishinaabek Nation from Wasauksing First Nation, Ontario, Canada.
-A fully illustrated catalogue with an essay by Hupfield accompanies the exhibition.
-The exhibition and publication are funded in part by grants from the National Endowment for the Arts and the NJ Council for the Humanities.
+The exhibition, which included photography, video, sculpture, ceramics, basketry, beadwork, and textiles, was curated by Maria Hupfield, an artist, educator, and member of the Anishinaabek Nation from Wasauksing First Nation, Ontario, Canada.
+A fully illustrated catalogue with an essay by Hupfield accompanied the exhibition.
+The exhibition and publication were funded in part by grants from the National Endowment for the Arts, The Wilf Family Foundations, and the NJ Council for the Humanities.

 Participating artists: Carrie Allison, Natalie Ball, Laakkuluk Williamson Bathory, Jewel Jenkins, Dr. Mique’l Dangeli & Nick Dangeli, RYAN!
 Feddersen, Anita Fields, Shan Goshorn, Shannon Gustafson, Courtney Leonard, Marianne Nicolson, Wendy Red Star, Jaune Quick-to-See Smith & Neal Ambrose-Smith, and Kali Spitzer.